PoliticalGraveyard.com

 See also National Governors Association biography — NNDB dossier

-Lawrence, Don See Joseph Don Lawrence, Jr.
+Lawrence, Don See Joseph Don Lawrence Jr.

 Lawrence, Donald — of Michigan.
 Prohibition candidate for Michigan state senate 9th District, 1958, 1960.
-Still living as of 1960.
+Presumed deceased.
+Burial location unknown.

-Lawrence, Dorastus — of Onondaga County, N.Y.
+Lawrence, Dorastus — of Marcellus, Onondaga County, N.Y.
 Member of New York state assembly from Onondaga County, 1830.
 Burial location unknown.

 Lawrence, Dub See William J. Lawrence